 Founders: Lynne Munson

-Great Minds aims to provide a thorough grasp of the world through its course content.
+Great Minds PBC is a public benefit corporation that aims to provide a thorough grasp of the world through its course content.

 Each Great Minds course, from arithmetic to English, incorporates real-world contexts and the improvement of essential skills.
 Thanks to Great Minds’ comprehensive approach, teachers and students can develop deeper connections with subjects that go beyond memorization of facts.